RawBOT/txt-to-vita-manual/README.md

 ## Description

-This program takes a URL to an online text guide or to a local text file, and converts it into a format suitable to use as a Vita's Bubble manual.
-This works by rendering the text file into a series of PNG files, naming them as 001.png, 002.png, and so on, and maximizing as much space as possible.
+This program takes a URL to an online text guide or to a local text file, and converts it into a format suitable to use as a Vita game's bubble manual.
+This can be used to replace the manual of any game, be it Vita, PSP and PSX.

-This currently **only works with PSP/PSX bubbles** created by the user (unencrypted `ux0:app/` directories).
+This program works by rendering the text file into a series of PNG files, naming them as `001.png`, `002.png`, and so on, and maximizing as much screen space as possible.

 It is intended to be used with text guides, like the ones found in sites like GameFAQs.
 It is configured to work with text files that follow console line width limitations (=<80 characters per line) and most GameFAQs guides should follow this convention.
 However, it can be configured into different modes by giving it input arguments (see [usage](#usage)).